esamattis/ts-box/README.md

 ## The Return Type

-In TypeScript jargon the return type of a boxified function is always a discriminated union `ResultBox` with a common `ok` singleton property as the discriminant which can be used to narrow the type to the value or error.
+In TypeScript jargon the return type of a boxified function is always a discriminated union `Box` with a common `ok` singleton property as the discriminant which can be used to narrow the type to the value or the error.

 ```ts
 type Box<T> = {ok: true; value: T} | {ok: false; error: any};